robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 > In mathematical terms, accuracy is a function that is constant almost everywhere (except at the threshhold, 0.5), so its derivative is nil almost everywhere (and infinity at the threshhold).
 This then gives gradients that are 0 or infinite, which areuseless for updating the model.
 {.is-info}

+Instead, we need a loss function which, when our weights result in slightly better predictions, give us a slightly better loss.
+What does a "slightly better prediction" look like?
+In this case, it means that if the correct answer is 3 the score is a little higher, or if the correct answer is a 7 the score is a little lower.